Wii Party: Party Games

-A player rolls dice and proceeds the indicated number of steps (Miis are used as players' game pieces).
-Players can win a bonus die depending on their placement in a minigame at the start of the round, which increase their chances of advancing farther on the board.
+The player rolls dice and advances the indicated number of steps (Miis are used as players' game pieces).
+Players can win a bonus die depending on their placement in a minigame at the start of the round, which increase their chances of advancing further on the board.
 Players can land on a variety of different spaces, some of which having effects such as moving the player forward or backward.
 The player who reaches the top of the island first wins.